Let’s Make 2020 the Year We Get Family Support Right

 Unfortunately, the status quo keeps propelling them backwards.

-A recent Harvard Business Review article showed men continue to be penalized at work for non-male mannerisms.
+A Harvard Business Review article showed men continue to be penalized at work for non-male mannerisms.
 The study largely referenced behaviors -- vulnerability, empathy, sadness.
 But it's an extension of what we found in our Modern Family Index (MFI) -- that men are penalized for taking time for families at work.
 The mere act of finding a changing table in a men's room can be a challenge.
 "Fathers assert that their children's interests are their top priority," read a 2017 study by the Boston College Center for Work & Family, "but are also highly susceptible to the demands of their corporate cultures."

 It's not just male stereotypes, but women's as well.
 Women remain saddled with domestic responsibilities, charged with managing virtually everything for the family at home, even as they're increasingly breadwinners at work.
 According to our MFI: